dcodesdev/rustfinity.com/challenges/mutable-references/description.md

 **Mutable references** allow you to **modify** the value you are **borrowing**. **You can only have one mutable reference to a particular piece of data in a particular scope.** This prevents data races at compile time.

+In Rust, `&mut` is used to create a **mutable reference**.
+This means that you can borrow a value and make changes to it without taking ownership.
+However, Rust enforces that there can only be one mutable reference to a particular piece of data in a particular scope.
+This ensures that no data races occur, as only one part of the code can modify the data at a time.

 ### Example

 ```rust